Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Methods

-We use the open-source power sector model \ac{DIETER} to analyze the interaction between \ac{VRE} droughts and long-duration storage needs in a fully renewable European power sector. \ac{DIETER} is a linear optimization model that determines least-cost capacity and dispatch decisions based on an hourly resolution \cite{zerrahn2017,gaete-morales_dieterpy_2021}.
+We use a stylized version of the open-source power sector model \ac{DIETER} to analyze the interaction between \ac{VRE} droughts and long-duration storage needs in a fully renewable European power sector. \ac{DIETER} is a linear optimization model that determines least-cost capacity and dispatch decisions based on an hourly resolution \cite{zerrahn2017,gaete-morales_dieterpy_2021}.
 Different versions of the model have been used to study various aspects of \ac{VRE} integration and their interaction with other flexibility options or sector coupling technologies \cite{zerrahn2018,schill_long-run_2018,schill_electricity_2020,schill_flexible_2020,kittel_renewable_2022,roth_geographical_2023,kirchem_power_2023,gong_bidirectional_2023,gaete-morales_power_2024, roth_power_2024}.
 Here, we use a model version that includes 33~European countries (EU27, the United Kingdom, Norway, Switzerland, and the Western Balkans).
 As very long-lasting \ac{VRE} droughts may span across the turn of a calendar year, we extend \ac{DIETER}'s planning horizon to two full years.
-For transparency and reproducibility, we provide the model code, the input data, and a manual in a public repository under permissive licenses available on GitLab at \url{https://gitlab.com/diw-evu/projects/quantifying_the_dunkelflaute_energy_system_analysis}.

-We use policy-relevant renewable capacity mixes from the \ac{TYNDP} 2022 (scenario ``Distributed Energy'').
-Electricity demand profiles are derived from the European Resource Adequacy Assessment 2021 (target year 2025), including limited electrification of heat and transport.
-These profiles are scaled to the \ac{TYNDP} demand levels in 2050, and adjusted for net-importing and net-exporting countries to ensure they can be met by domestic renewable supply.
-Inter-annual variations are mainly driven by temperature differences.

 The model features green hydrogen technologies, covering its generation, storage, and reconversion to electricity.
 We assume that hydrogen cavern storage can be expanded without restrictions in every country.
 This is a deliberate simplification, as we aim to illustrate the relation between \ac{VRE} portfolio droughts and long-duration electricity storage, but not to derive policy-relevant geographical allocations of hydrogen storage across Europe \cite{caglayan_technical_2020,talukdar_techno-economic_2024}.
 We focus on hydrogen used for long-duration electricity storage and abstract from additional hydrogen demand of other sectors, hydrogen imports from other world regions, and hydrogen exchange between countries.